MurtazaFlutter/MurtazaFlutter/README.md

 - 👯 I’m looking to collaborate on **Mobile Application Development**

-- 👨‍💻 All of my projects are available at [https://github.com/MurtazaFlutter?tab=repositories](https://github.com/MurtazaFlutter?tab=repositories)
+- 👨‍💻 All of my open source projects are available at [https://github.com/MurtazaFlutter?tab=repositories](https://github.com/MurtazaFlutter?tab=repositories)

 - 💬 Ask me about **Flutter, Dart and Firebase**